It took a few years to gain momentum, but 4K Ultra HD Blu-ray is now a firm fixture of virtually all major film releases.

 An Ultra HD Blu-ray player will work with pretty much any TV, but unless it's a 4K Ultra HD TV you won't see the disc's full-fat 4K resolution on screen.
 If your TV doesn't support it, the player will downscale the disc's content accordingly.

-Any 4K TV should deliver a 4K picture, but only TVs with the latest spec will be able to take full advantage of what Ultra HD Blu-rays can offer.
-This includes HDR, which is increasingly seen as one of the key factors for getting the best possible picture.
+Any 4K TV should deliver a 4K picture, but only TVs with more recent specs will be able to take full advantage of what Ultra HD Blu-rays can offer.
+This includes HDR, which is one of the key factors for getting the best possible picture.

-Most - if not all - 4K TVs on sale now will supports the standard HDR10 spec.
-When it comes to Dolby Vision and HDR10+, it depends which manufacturer has backed which tech.
-LG and Sony are your main brands for Dolby Vision, while Samsung and Panasonic are gunning for HDR10+.
-However, both Panasonic and Philips have 2019 and 2020 4K TVs that support both formats.
+Most - if not all - 4K TVs on sale now support the standard HDR10 spec.
+When it comes to Dolby Vision and HDR10+, it depends on which manufacturer has backed which tech.
+LG and Sony are all in on Dolby Vision, with no HDR10+ TVs in their lineups, while Samsung is the opposite – all HDR10+ and no Dolby Vision.

 While 4K and HDR (or Dolby Vision) aren't necessarily linked technologies, if you're looking for a TV with one, it should ideally have the other in order to get the best picture performance.

 Look also for a TV bearing the Ultra HD Premium logo - this means it meets certain 4K HDR standards, including support for standard HDR10.
 However, it doesn't mean the set necessarily supports Dolby Vision HDR.

 Do you need a new AV receiver for Ultra HD Blu-ray?